 Additionally, following a natural Egg Health Program and using fertility herbs can provide benefits to your egg health and may help support normal AMH levels.
 We encourage you to pursue follow up testing to see if your AMH or egg health changes over time with natural or medical therapies.

 Explore all of your options and don’t give up hope after one test.
-In many cases, women with low AMH levels may go on to have successful pregnancies, particularly if they don’t have other fertility concerns.
+In many cases, women with a low AMH level may go on to have successful pregnancies, particularly if they don’t have other fertility concerns.